CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: An application: Strongly commuting CP-semigroups

-We return to arbitrary $d$ as described above, but assume now that $E_k$ is $\sE_k\ni\xi_k$, the GNS-correspondence of $T_k:=\AB{\xi_k,\bullet\xi_k}$, so that $T_j$ and $T_i$ commute strongly for $j<i$.
+But all this has nothing to do with \it{strongly commuting}.
+Now, we return to arbitrary $d$ as described above, but, to make the connection with \it{strongly commuting}, we assume that $E_k$ is $\sE_k\ni\xi_k$, the GNS-correspondence of $T_k:=\AB{\xi_k,\bullet\xi_k}$, so that $T_j$ and $T_i$ commute strongly for $j<i$.
 Additionally, we get that the marginals of the product system constructed in Theorem \ref{N0dthm}, are the GNS-product systems of the marginal CP-semigroups $\bfam{T_k^n}$.
 If the CP-maps $T_k$ are unital, we also get a dilation.
 (In the case $d=2$, this recovers \cite[Proposition 5.15]{Sol06} restricted to unital CP-maps.)
 We would get a dilation, if strongly commuting CP-maps had strongly commuting unitalizations; but this may fail by Example \ref{SCex5}.
 And, now, for general $d$, the $\sF_{j,i}$ do have do have to satisfy the detailed exchange conditions in \eqref{Tijcond}, which, for $d=2$, are vacuous.

-\bob We know that for a single CP-map, the members $T^n$ of the (discrete one-parameter) semigroup generated by $T$, of course commute, but need not commute strongly among themselves.
+\bob We know that for a single CP-map $T$, the members $T^n$ of the (discrete one-parameter) semigroup generated by $T$, of course commute, but need not commute strongly among themselves.
 Indeed, Example \ref{SCex3} presents a CP-map $T$ that does not commute strongly with $T^2$.
 Of course, $T$ commutes strongly with itself.
 So, even if $T$ and $S:=T$ commute strongly, the marginals of the CP-semigroup $(n_1,n_2)\mapsto S^{n_2}\circ T^{n_1}$ over $\N_0^2$ need not commute strongly, pointwise.
-Indeed, with $T$ from the example, we get that $T$ does not commute strongly with $S^2$, in fact, nor with any $S^n$ $(n\ge2)$. \eob
+Indeed, with $T$ from the example, we get that $T$ does not commute strongly with $S^2$, in fact, not with any $S^n$ $(n\ge2)$. \eob

 We see: Neither may we expect that the correspondences that occur in Corollary \ref{uniprodcor}, are the GNS-correspondences; also in the discrete \nbd{d}parameter case this may be true, in general, at most for the generating correspondences $\sE_k$.
 Nor may we expect that the marginal CP-semigroups commute strongly, pointwise; in the discrete two-parameter case (for which the notion of strongly commuting CP-maps has been invented in \cite{Sol06}), requiring strong commutativity pointwise for the whole marginal semigroups, may even restrict applicability where no such restriction is necessary.
 In the strongly commuting continuous time two-parameter case \cite{Sha08}, this caused no little headache.